Devonte' Graham: College career

-Sophomore

 After scoring a then career-high 27 points on 8-of-13 shooting against Oklahoma, Graham was named Big 12 Player of the Week for the week of February 14, 2016.
 At the conclusion of the regular season, Graham was named to the Big 12 All-Defensive Team.
 He was named MVP of the 2016 Big 12 men's basketball tournament after scoring 27 points against West Virginia in the championship game.
 As a sophomore in the 2015–16 season, Graham averaged 11.3 points per game while shooting 46 percent overall and 44 percent from 3 point territory.

-Junior

 As a junior, Graham was named to the Second Team All-Big 12.
 Along with Frank Mason III, Graham formed the backcourt of a Kansas team that went 31–5 but lost in the Elite Eight, as Graham shot 0 for 7 from the field and missed six 3-pointers in a season-ending 74–60 loss to Oregon.
 For the season, he averaged 13.4 points, 4.1 assists and 3.1 rebounds per game.
 In April, Graham announced on Twitter that he was returning for his senior year.

-Senior

 In his senior season, Graham was named the preseason Big 12 Player of the Year for the 2017–18 season.
 On November 28, Graham scored a career high 35 points in a 96–58 win over Toledo.
 The following game, a 76–60 win over Syracuse, Graham again scored 35 points.
 Graham would go on to be unanimously selected as the Big 12 Player of the Year, averaging 17.6 points and 7.2 assists per game as a senior.
 He was also named a consensus member of the First Team All-America by multiple organizations, leading his team to the 2017-18 Final Four in San Antonio, Texas.
 During his senior season, he averaged about 38 minutes a game.